 The research team used data from 138 demographic and health surveys conducted in 39 sub-Saharan African countries between 1986 and 2022.
 The model explicitly takes into account individual educational attainment and general educational background, without relying on subjective assumptions.
 The results are also highly relevant to climate change research, as forecasts based on education levels are increasingly used to assess societies' capacity to adapt to climate change.

 Results reveal that education programs for women can play a key role in reducing fertility rates and thus helping to cope with rapid population growth in Africa.
-Improving women's education levels could therefore accelerate fertility decline and thus contribute to better population control and socio-economic development.
+Improving women's education levels could therefore accelerate fertility decline, supporting demographic balance and advancing socio-economic development.

 “While it's well known that educating women helps drive demographic change, this paper shows an added effect: women with less education often follow the behaviors and norms of more educated women in their community.
 The paper also uses this effect to create the first model for predicting fertility trends based on education levels,” emphasizes Wolfgang Lutz, study coauthor and IIASA Distinguished Emeritus Research Scholar.